leixiaofeng-astar/eye_rasabot/data/nlu.md

 - talk to me
 - who is your favourite robot
 - can you help me to build a bot
+- are you stupid
+- are you silly

 ## intent:goodbye
 - Bye